-Photo: My fishing companions, Chachalacas, Veracruz.
+Image: My fishing companions, Chachalacas, Veracruz.

 In Search of the Fourth World

-Jacques stayed in the house for a few days as we explored options.
-I was by then deeply involved in the study of Mexican fishing communities, and felt obliged to follow through with my commitment to the Museum of Anthropology.
-Jacques wanted to continue his work with indigenous communities.
+Mexico was a close option for Jacques, and I provided him with local knowledge.
+We met up in Jalapa, spending several days together in Doña Teresa’s house discussing ways to combine my interest in fisheries with his interest in studies of Indigenous Peoples.
 I knew that despite the long coastlines of Mexico, few indigenous groups specialize in fishing.
 Most are agrarian cultures, with maize as the common origin story.
 The Seris of coastal Sonora are one exception, having developed a remarkably detailed knowledge of the sea and its resources integrated into their cultural beliefs.
-The Lacandon Maya located near Yaxchilán, Chiapas where I had worked as an archaeological illustrator, are also an exception to the rule.
-However, they take their cultural cues from the Lacandon Jungle, not the sea.
-Even the Maya of the Yucatan where Yvan Breton had conducted fisheries related research of his own are farmers first.
-Fishing is an optional livelihood only partly connected to their core cultural stories and practices.
+The Lacandon Maya located near Yaxchilán, Chiapas, where I had worked as an archaeological illustrator, are also an exception to the agrarian rule.
+However, they take their cultural cues from the Lacandon jungle, not the sea.
+Even the Maya of the Yucatan where Yvan Breton had conducted fisheries related research of his own are farmers first and foremost.
+Fishing is a supplementary livelihood only partly connected to their core cultural stories and community practices.

 The first is a story Jacques tells anthropology students to illustrate three approaches to the study of myths.
-One approach is to examine the functions myths serve in the society.
-Another is to explore their underlying cultural meaning.
-The third is to determine what truth there is behind the myth.
-Troy and the Trojan War, for example, was thought to be simply a legend, until the historical city was found in modern day Turkey.
-Jacques’ example of this approach from Peña Hermosa (Spanish for “Beautiful Cliff”) concerns the Nahua legend of serpents protecting the secrets of a cave below the surf breaking on the cliff face.
-We went to see the beach and rocky outcrop during our stay in the hamlet, but without performing the cleansing rituals we later learned were part of the culture.
-On our way back from the cliff, I noticed a venomous coral snake at Jacques’ feet, and shouted at him to jump away.
-He did, safely, proving the myth was not entirely true nor entirely false.
+One approach is to examine the functions myths serve in society.
+Another is to explore the underlying cultural meaning of myths.
+A third is to determine what truth there really is behind the myth.
+Troy and the Trojan War provide an example of the later.
+For centuries, Troy was thought to be a mythical setting for Homer’s 8th century BC poems The Iliad and the Odyssey.
+Troy was a myth up until the late 19th century when archaeologists found the remains of the city in modern day Turkey.
+Jacques used a personal example from Peña Hermosa (Spanish for “Beautiful Cliff”) to illustrate for his students the search for truth behind myth.
+“The _Nahua_ told us of powerful serpent spirits protecting the secrets of a cave deep below the surf breaking on the cliff face,” he would say.
+“When Daniel and I went to see the beach and rocky outcrop during our stay in the hamlet we hadn’t performed the cleansing rituals required.
+This meant trouble.”
+Lo and behold, “when we made our way back from the cliff, Daniel noticed a venomous coral snake at my feet, and shouted a warning.”
+He would ask his students, “Is the serpent legend true or false?”

 The second impression from our journey to Peña Hermosa is a pair of photographs showing each of us on horseback, hats set jauntily on our heads and windswept views of the Gulf of Mexico behind.
 Tales of Indiana Jones had only recently swept the world with the release in 1981 of Raiders of the Lost Ark.
 For Jacques’ children, the photo of a tall man wearing a Planter’s hat and a thin beard on a white horse conveyed an image no father could resist, prompting Jacques to later frame the photo for his office wall.
 The picture of me, on what could be mistaken for a donkey, remained an unprinted negative.
 When paired with Jacques’ photo, it reminded me more of Don Quixote’s squire Sancho Panza than the dashing figure of Harrison Ford.
 What the photos don’t say is that Jacques is allergic to horse hair and suffered greatly from the reaction throughout the trip.
 I sat comfortably enough on the horse, but soon developed intense irritation in my groin from both Chiggers (_Trombiculidae_) and Cattle Ticks picked up along the way.

-For me, these included spear fishing and learning (badly) to use a throw net while standing in a dugout canoe.
-I was fascinated with fishing techniques, and in awe of the ocean spear fishermen that dove deep with flippers and a mask to find Northern red snapper, the Common snook and other fish hiding in underwater reefs.
-Fishing in the shallow lagoon was more accessible for me.
+Spear fishing in the ocean was not possible for me, but I could manage the shallow lagoon.
 Fisherman had created micro-environments in the lagoon by anchoring on the sandy bottom large branches cut from the shoreline mangrove forest.
 Fish would congregate there, as though it were a natural reef.
-Once a day we would come to the fishing spot and surround it with a net weighed down to the bottom with lead and held at the surface by floats.
-One of us would then slip out of the canoe and into the water, making our way slowly into the middle of the encircled area with a short spear of heavy wire.
-A heavy elastic band fastened to the spear, pulled back and held in one hand, provided the propulsion.
-Fish would scatter as we entered the water, encounter the net and then slowly return to see what new creature had come to their shelter.
-Our task was to hold our breath and hold ourselves still by grabbing an anchoring branch until a fish came close enough to spear.
-The secret was to time the release of the elastic to when the fish approached to satisfy its own curiosity and then turned to its broadside — release, pierce the flesh and thrust the point into the sand until the fish no longer struggles to break free.
-While I could not possibly have done this day after day, I caught enough fish to at least be able to describe the activity to the standard expected by the British tradition of social anthropology.
+Once a day we came to the fishing spot and surrounded it with a net weighed down to the bottom with lead and held at the surface by floats.
+I would then slip out of the canoe and into the water, making my way slowly into the middle of the encircled area with a short spear made from heavy wire.
+A thick elastic band fastened to the spear, pulled back and held in one hand, provided the propulsion.
+Fish scattered as I entered the water, encountered the net and then slowly returned to see what new creature had come to their shelter.
+My task was to hold my breath and hold still by grabbing an anchoring branch until a fish came close enough to spear.
+The secret was to time the release of the elastic to when the fish approached to satisfy its own curiosity and then turned to show its broadside — release, pierce the flesh and thrust the point into the sand until the fish no longer struggles to break free.
+My successes were rare, but at least enough to be able to describe the activity to the standard expected by the British tradition of social anthropology.